Vice-county 40 (Shropshire)

 • Shropshire’s bygone bryologists

-Available @ £19.95 including P&P from Mark Lawley, 12A Castleview Terrace, Ludlow SY8 2NG.
+Available @ £19.95 plus P&P from Mark Lawley, 12A Castleview Terrace, Ludlow SY8 2NG.
 Please make your cheque payable to ‘Mark Lawley’.

 A bryological tour through Shropshire